|GOODS South WFC3 ERS Details 3 [Courtesy NASA]

 David H. Bailey

 The fact that scientific research has made immense progress over the past years, decades and centuries is taken for granted among professional scientists and most of the lay public as well.
 But there are others, from both the left wing and the right wing of society, who question, dismiss or even reject the notion that science progresses.
-One group, which is mostly rooted in the right wing of society, rejects the scientific consensus on evolution, as with the creationism and intelligent design movements, or the scientific consensus on global warming (see Creationism and Intelligent design).
-The other group, namely the "postmodern science studies" movement, which is mostly rooted in the left wing of society, questions, in a very fundamental sense, whether scientific research even uncovers truth at all, much less progresses to an ever sharper view of nature (see Postmodern).
+One group, which is mostly rooted in the socio-political right wing of society, rejects the scientific consensus on evolution, as with the creationism and intelligent design movements, or, tragically, with the scientific consensus on global warming that has warned of many more severe natural disasters unless decisive action is taken soon.
+The other group, namely the "postmodern science studies" movement, which is mostly rooted in the socio-political left wing, questions fundamentally whether scientific research even uncovers truth at all, much less progresses to an ever sharper view of nature.

 Much of today's postmodern science studies literature is rooted in the writings of Karl Popper and Thomas Kuhn, although the postmodern writers go much further than either Popper or Kuhn.
-British economist and philosopher Karl Popper was struck by the differences in approach that he perceived at the time between the writings of some popular Freudians and Marxists, who saw "verifications" of their theories in every news report and clinical visit, and the writings of Albert Einstein, who for instance acknowledged that if the predicted red shift of spectral lines due to gravitation were not observed, then his general theory of relativity would be untenable.
-Popper was convinced that falsifiability was the key distinguishing factor, a view he presented in his oft-cited book The Logic of Scientific Discovery [Popper1959, pg.
+British economist and philosopher Karl Popper argued that falsifiability was the key distinguishing factor between reliable and unreliable science, a view he presented in his oft-cited book The Logic of Scientific Discovery [Popper1959, pg.
 40-41].
-His basic view is widely accepted in modern scientific thinking.
+His basic view is now rather widely accepted in modern scientific thinking, although many have pointed out that this view cannot be taken to its logical extreme, given the uncertainties of real-world experimental science.

-In the 1970s, Thomas Kuhn's work The Structure of Scientific Revolutions analyzed numerous historical cases of scientific advancements, and then argued key paradigm shifts did not come easily [Kuhn1970].
-As a trained scientist, Kuhn was able to bring significant scientific insight into his analyses of historical scientific revolutions.
-Unfortunately, his work includes some very dubious and immoderate analysis, such as at one point where he denies that paradigm shifts carry scientists closer to fundamental truth [Kuhn1970, pg.
-170], or when he argues that paradigm shifts often occur due to non-experimental factors [Kuhn1970, pg.
+Kuhn's work The Structure of Scientific Revolutions argued that key paradigm shifts have often not come easily in the history of science [Kuhn1970].
+Unfortunately, his work includes some very dubious and immoderate analysis, such as where he denies that paradigm shifts carry scientists closer to fundamental truth [Kuhn1970, pg.
+170], or when he argues that paradigm shifts very often occur due to non-experimental factors [Kuhn1970, pg.
 135].
-For one thing, Kuhn's "paradigm shift" model has not worked as well in recent years.
-As a single example, the "standard model" of physics within just a few years completely displaced previous theories of particle physics, after a very orderly transition [Tipler1994, pg.
+Further, Kuhn's "paradigm shift" model has not worked as well in recent years.
+As a single example, the "standard model" of physics completely displaced previous theories of particle physics, after a very orderly transition covering just a few years [Tipler1994, pg.
 88-89].

 More recent writings in the postmodern science studies field have greatly extended the scope and sharpness of these critiques, declaring that much of modern science, like literary and historical analysis, is "socially constructed," dependent on the social environment and privileged power structures of the researchers, with no claim whatsoever to fundamental truth or progress [Koertge1998, pg.
 258; Madsen1990, pg.
 471; Sokal1998, pg.
 5-91, 229-258].
 Here are just a few of the many examples that could be cited: